 MSDs remain the most common single condition, by incidence, affecting the working population.
 This remains true, even though the apparent historic causation of manual handling, has reduced significantly.
 Sickness and invalidity benefit rose exponentially during the period from 1953 to 1995 suggesting that possible causation was somewhat more complex.
 During this period, the link with psychological and social phenomena emerged and became accepted, but evidence to suggest that this approach has made a difference is not yet apparent.

 Back pain alone has been termed a 20th-century medical disaster, which has continued into the 21st century.
 While 85% of low back pain has no clear clinical diagnosis, individuals continue to seek a clinical solution and employers to provide one.
-Possible causation of low back pain has been deliberated on for many years but understanding pain remains as complex as ever with very little evidence to suggest that progress has been made, but normalization of the problem is said to play a key part.
-Within the “market” of workplace stress, anxiety and depression – normalization is rarely mentioned yet the evidence-based best practice of post-traumatic stress does exactly that.
+Possible causation of low back pain has been deliberated on for many years but understanding pain remains as complex as ever with very little evidence to suggest that progress has been made, but normalisation of the problem is said to play a key part.
+Within the “market” of workplace stress, anxiety and depression – normalisation is rarely mentioned yet evidence-based best practice of post-traumatic stress does exactly that.

 The media often juxtaposes these two conditions suggesting that mental ill health is increasing and that it is hidden due to the stigma associated with mental ill health.
-While it is important to identify, understand and support those that need help, it is equally important that we do not “catastrophize” the problem, as in doing so we can cause harm.
+While it is important to identify, understand and support those that need help, it is equally important that we do not “catastrophise” the problem, as in doing so we can cause harm.
 Understanding the implication of “damage beliefs” and perceived injustice can be gained from forty years of the biopsychosocial model.